asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 <!--- use this to mark out codes  -->

 For the maps above, the last available date is used.
-The video below shows the evolution of cases over time using actual dates:
+The video below shows the evolution of cases over time for data available till 12th October 2020:

 [![](http://img.youtube.com/vi/QTbUUhLiKrQ/0.jpg)](http://www.youtube.com/watch?v=QTbUUhLiKrQ "12th October Update")